HexisData/hqTestLite/README.md

 **-DbName** &ndash; Required.
 The target SQL Server database name.
 Ex: `-DbName "MARKITEDM_DEV_DX"`

 **-SetupSqlDir** &ndash; Optional.
 A directory containing SQL scripts to be executed prior to Solution invocation.
+Relative paths will be resolved relative to the current directory.
 If omitted, defaults to the current directory.
 Ex: `-SetupSqlDir "C:\MySetupSqlDir"`

 **-SetupSqlFiles** &ndash; Optional.
 A comma-delimited list of SQL script files to be executed prior to Solution invocation.
 All must be located within the directory indicated with *-SetupSqlDir*.
 Ex: `-SetupSqlFiles "MySetupSqlFile1.sql,MySetupSqlFile2.sql"`